ondrej-kvasnovsky/vaadin-7-on-grails-2/security/spring_security_basics.md

 ### Step 5

-Create your implementation of `AuthenticationManager` interface that will authentificate a user.
+Create your implementation of `AuthenticationManager` interface in `src/groovy` that will authentificate a user.

 ``` java
 package app.security